-Zara Clark Museum in Charters Towers holds significant World War One objects in their collection.
-Working with the Queensland Museum staff, the volunteers at Zara Clark Museum were able to research, conserve, interpret and display these objects due to the generous support provided by the Australian Government’s Anzac Centenary Local Grants Program.
+Zara Clark Museum in Charters Towers holds significant World War l objects in their collection.
+Working with the Queensland Museum staff, the volunteers at Zara Clark Museum were able to research, conserve, interpret and display these objects due to the generous support provided by the Queensland Government’s Anzac Centenary Local Grants Program.
 The display will rotate each year for three years.

 The objects on display include honour boards, photographs, personal letters, medals, uniforms, weapons and other military paraphernalia.
 See personal and domestic objects, as well as agricultural objects, that were part of the everyday life in Charters Towers during the period of the Great War.
 This latter part of the collection tells the story of the home front, that is, what was happening in Charters Towers while the men went to war and how did the town keep going?

 Each ANZAC day for three years a new display will be opened that interprets a different component of the collection.
 It allows the community and visitors to be reminded of the events as they unfolded.
 It will remind them of the hardships of a nation at war, and the limitations and challenges of a regional north-west town that lost a significant number of their male population.
 It will also celebrate the achievements of the women and men who remained and the crucial role that they played.